GSoftwareDevelopment/Markdown/README.md

 - LF EOL conversion during parsing
 - Use of procedural variables to call procedures:

-  `_callFlushBuffer` - a call procedure called to perform a user action on the returned string.
+  `_callFlushBuffer` - a call function called to perform a user action on the returned string.
 In simple terms, displaying the text.

   `_callFetchLine` - a call function, fetching a line (paragraph) of MarkDown code into a buffer for processing.